jvrglr/Biased-versus-unbiased-codes/README.md

 ```
 time ./exe.x
 ```
+To use the codes, you need two folders.
+The "data" folder should contain outcome files, while the "networks" folder must include input files with an edge list for the meta-population network.
+Two example edge lists are provided.

+The format of the edge list is as follows: Column number "i" corresponds to the information of a node labeled with "i".
+The first row contains the degree of the node, and the subsequent rows indicate the labels of the connected nodes.

+### Code list FORTRAN
 1. **main_compare_B_U.f90** Reads network of contacts from an edge list file.
 Calls main functions and subroutines.
 2. **M_subroutines_github.f90** Contains binomial and Gillespie methods together with the program to generate dots in Fig. 6.
 3. **M_declarations_github.f90** Declaration of public variables.